vitorp4/sunnyside-agency-landing-page/README.md

 ### What I learned

-1. Use the link tag with the attribute rel="preconnect" to stablish the connection with google fonts in advance
+1. Use the link tag with the attribute rel="preconnect" to establish the connection with google fonts in advance

 ```html
 <link rel="preconnect" href="https://fonts.googleapis.com" />